Kicking Horse Coffee

 You love coffee, but caffeine is either medically disapproved, or it just gives you the jitters.
 Don’t worry—we’ve all been there.
 Coffee is America’s favorite beverage, and comes with endless possibilities for how you like it served.
 Just because you can’t (or don’t want) caffeine doesn’t mean you have to suffer.
 We’ve outlined the top ten best decaf coffees, as well as your burning questions surrounding the decaffeination process.

-Utilizing the Swiss Water Process (more in our guide), this decaf coffee bean selection comes with the most flavor you’ll ever find in decaf coffee.
+Utilizing the Swiss Water Process (more in our guide), Kicking Horse Decaf Coffee bean selection comes with the most flavor you’ll ever find in decaf coffee.
 Grown in Central and South America through the Rainforest Alliance, Kicking Horse brings their beans all the way to Canada for roasting under strict guidelines, and then, to your home.
 Organic, kosher and Fairtrade certified, this is a decaf coffee you can really feel good about while drinking.
 This illustriously-flavored brew comes in dark roast for maximum flavor—if you’re after the ultimate decaf coffee on the market, look no further.

 - BrandKicking Horse Coffee